Nadzieja-pl/rsschool-cv/cv.md

 ```

 ## Experience:
+**TEACHING EXPERIENCE**:
+Accordion teacher in Oskar Kolberg Music School in Radom, Poland (2018-2019).
-**TEACHING EXPERIENCE**: English and Piano teacher in International Kindergarten and Luo Yuan training center in Foshan, China(2019-2022).
+English and Piano teacher in International Kindergarten and Luo Yuan training center in Foshan, China(2019-2022).

 ## Education: